-The Certificate IV in Work Health and Safety is a nationally accredited course for Safety Officers and OHS Representatives, but there are many other safety qualifications available today.
+The Certificate IV and Diploma of Work Health and Safety are nationally accredited courses for Safety Officers and OHS Representatives, but there are other safety qualifications available today.

 The White Card is also known as the Work Safely in the Construction Industry course.
 Anyone seeking to start a career in construction needs the White Card including project managers, apprentices, trades persons and even self-employed workers.
 This induction course is a requirement across Australia and it replaces old qualifications like the Blue, Red and Green cards.

 Work Safe Australia introduced the new White Card and made it uniform for all states and territories.
 In other words, the induction card workers receive are valid even if they trained in a different state or territory.
 This training covers the occupational health and safety rules and legislation all workers must comply with, how to identify and control risks in construction sites, and procedures for communication and reporting incidents.

 Many positions have responsibilities that fall under the category of High Risk Work.
 They often involve handling and operating equipment like forklifts, elevated work platforms and cranes.
 These equipment are labelled high risk because of the potential accidents that can happen while carrying out tasks such as scaffolding, rigging, dogging and other related responsibilities.

 Fire safety covers a huge variety of skills from prevention and emergency response to warden courses and proper use of equipment.

 Warden courses are for professionals who want to become the Fire Warden of their workplace.
 This training teaches the different aspects involved in emergency preparedness like how to organise and lead an evacuation, assess potential emergency risks and create processes when your workplace is faced with an emergency.